philippdre/omniCLIP/README.md

 omniCLIP can call peaks for CLIP-Seq data data while accounting for confounding factors such as the gene expression and it automatically learns relevant diagnostic events from the data.
 Furtermore, it can leverage replicate information and model technical and biological variance.

 ## Dependencies
-omniCLIP requires Python (v.2.7) and the following python libraries.:
+omniCLIP requires Python (v.2.7) and the following python libraries:

 * brewer2mpl (> v.1.4)
 * gffutils (> v.0.8.7.1)